 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and investment power with respect to all shares of the common stock that they beneficially own, subject to applicable community property laws.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of

-March 31, 2008 are deemed outstanding, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person that are currently exercisable or exercisable within 60 days of March 31, 2008 are deemed outstanding, but are not deemed outstanding for purposes of computing the percentage ownership of any other person.
 Unless otherwise indicated, these shares do not include any stock or options awarded after March 31, 2008.
 A total of 28,551,389 shares of our common stock were outstanding as of March 31, 2008.